Removed Features

 Forms

 Warning!
-This section is outdated and belongs to the old Weblocks documention.
-All widgets, described below, were removed from the core framework.
-Probably we need only to link to the reblocks-ui here.
+This section is outdated and belongs to the old Weblocks documentation.
+All widgets described below were removed from the core framework.
+Probably only a link to reblocks-ui is needed here.

-Below you'll find a description how did forms work in the original Weblocks.
-It is given to here to show who one might handle data-models changes.
+Below is a description of how forms worked in the original Weblocks.
+It is given here to show how one might handle data model changes.
 Probably someone will want to resurrect this method in a Weblocks extension library.

-Forms enable the user to communicate with a web application.
+Forms enable users to communicate with a web application.

 Building web forms is usually a cumbersome process.
-Elaborate but complicated solutions have been devised php-quickform, but so far we haven't found any of them to match the ease of use and flexibility of Weblocks' declarative view DSL.
+Elaborate but complicated solutions have been devised such as php-quickform, but so far none of them have been found to match the ease of use and flexibility of Weblocks' declarative view DSL.

 Introduction